kanocz/lcvpn/README.md

 # LCVPN - Light decentralized VPN in golang

-This repo is just an answer on a question "how much time it'll take to write my own simple VPN in golang"
+Originally this repo was just an answer on a question "how much time it'll take to write my own simple VPN in golang" (ansert is about 3 hours for first prototype), but now it used in production in different environments.
-It was less than I can ever image - little bit more than 3 hours.
-Update: next 30 minut was spent on dynamic config reloading on HUP signal
-Update: next 2 hours to use only one UDP socket, support broadcast and multicast, support config reload and encryption key change without going offline
-Update: and about 30 minutes more to implement multithread + so_socket
-Update: support of different encryptions added (warning: this version is not tested yet!!!)

 So, LCVPN is
   - Very light and easy (one similar config on all hosts)